kamiifx/DataFrameworks/kron-ui-framework/readme.md

 - Javascript
 - React

-#### JavaScript
+#### Vanilla JavaScript
-On existing project after install you can add the components like this

--picture here

-Starting with new a project starting with initlizing the project
+Starting with new a project starting with initializing the project

 ```sh
 npm init
 or
 yarn init
 ```

+After initialization, install Kron-UI as shown in the installation above.
+And you can starting importing components here is a example: